ctreffe/mortimer/README.md

 ## Installation

-**IMPORTANT NOTE**: Mortimer is currently not easy to set up and use safely.
+**IMPORTANT NOTE**: Alfredo is currently not easy to set up and use safely.
 Please contanct us, if you want to use it.
 Most importantly, you should only ever allow trusted users to register.

 ``` BASH
 pip install mortimer
 ```

-### Configure Mortimer
+### Configure Alfredo
 Now you need to configure mortimer.
 You have the following options on where to place it:

 1. If you are operating on a unix-based operating system, you can create a file `mortimer.conf` in `/etc`.